 Participants

-The study focusses on the treatment experiences of women with a formal or self-diagnosed history of AN.
+The study focussed on the treatment experiences of women with a formal or self-diagnosed history of AN.
 It was decided to recruit participants both with and without formal diagnoses of AN because only a small percentage of people with an ED actually receive a formal diagnosis (‘beat’, 2009) thus it seemed important not to exclude the population with a self-diagnosis of AN.
 In addition, for ethical reasons, participants had to self-identify as recovered or ‘on the road to recovery.’
 Lastly it was decided to recruit participants who had at least some history of therapy with a female practitioner; this was because it was assumed that because of the gendered nature of AN (Malson & Burns, 2009), treatment experiences might be different with male and female therapists.
 Within these constraints the aim was to recruit a diverse sample to generate a broad understanding of treatment experiences.
 Thus a maximum variation (Sandelowski, 1995) or maximum heterogeneity (Fassinger, 2005) sampling strategy was used.
 This meant using a variety of recruitment strategies: internet-based advertisements for the study on the ‘beat’ website as well as notices in the waiting room of a number of eating disorder counselling services and support groups in the South-West of England.

 Following receipt of ethical approval from the faculty research committee, 12 women were recruited.
 Eleven of the women had received both a diagnosis and treatment from the NHS while one had a long-standing history of restriction but no formal diagnosis (due to not having sought help through the NHS).
 Participants’ ages ranged from 18 to 50 years (mean 31.5) and the duration of their EDs ranged from two to 28 (mean 13.3).
 When asked to rate how recovered they saw themselves on a scale from 0 to 100% the participants’ responses ranged from 40 to 100%.
 All participants had a history of restricting food and had received counselling from at least one female therapist.
 See Table 1 for further details about participants.